 As a landlord, when you have an issue with a tenant, it's easy to see how your appreciation can falter.
-However, it's critical to remember that tenants are a critical part of why your rental property business is a success!
-Without tenants, your West Bloomfield property sits vacant—and you lose money.
+However, it's critical to remember that tenants are a fundamental part of why your rental property business is a success!
+Without tenants, your West Bloomfield rental property sits vacant—and you lose money.

 Building good tenant relationships can enhance your success as a landlord.
 You want your best tenants to stay year after year.
 Whether you intended to own a rental property or you find yourself as an "accidental" landlord, saying "thank you" to your tenants goes a long way.